 This foam has qualities that are nice and some that are not so nice.
 It's meant to be a top 'comfort' layer.

 A mattress made entirely with memory foam would likely be hot and hard to roll over on.

 Therefore, most memory foams are just a top layer (or somewhere near the top layer) with either springs or some other foam beneath it.

 Memory foam is a personal preference.
 Some like it and some do not.

-Memory foam was first created for cushioning the astronauts while experiencing major g-forces during takeoff.
+Memory foam was first created for cushioning the astronauts to soften major g-forces during takeoff.